Prepare For The GRE By Self-Study

 ETS's Official Materials

 ETS would be the authority when it comes to telling you what kind of questions will appear in the exam.
-Since the GRE Revised General Test has replaced the older GRE General Test version, you will be better off consulting prep materials offered by the developers of the test themselves.
+Since the GRE Revised General Test has replaced the older version, it would be better off consulting preparation materials offered by the developers of the test themselves.
 You will find access to questions on all sections of the test by visiting this link - http://www.ets.org/gre/revised_general/prepare/.
 In addition to question types, you will also come to know of the correct way to attempt them and you will also learn about questions solving tactics.

 PowerPrep II Software